 After a robotic character in the videogame Fallout.

 It’s quite clear that people really do like to name their robotic aid after science fiction and early attempts at artificial intelligence chatbots!

-You can borrow from this list of names that I’ve given to my different robotic vacuums over the years if your looking for more inspiration and name suggestions:
+You can borrow from the list of names that I’ve given to my own robotic vacuums over the years if your looking for more inspiration and name suggestions: